edgeryders/edgesense/README.md

        -f <the exact number of timesteps to use> \
        -w <the moving window of timesteps where the counts are taken> \
        --username <the Http Basic Auth username to access the remote file> \
-       --password <the Http Basic Auth password to access the remote file
+       --password <the Http Basic Auth password to access the remote file> \
+       --admin-roles="<comma separated list of roles marking a user as part of the community team>"
 ```

 - The arguments passed to -u, -n, -c may be URLs to remote json files (e.g. json views from a Drupal site.)